 Special assessments are levied against the properties in the Special Improvement District No. 1 (the "SID") in order to repay the Series 2011 Bonds.
 Property owners have the option to pay the special assessment in full or in installments.
 The installments accrue interest at 9% per annum and are paid annually to the County treasurer which includes principal and interest commencing with tax year 2011 and continuing each year thereafter through 2030.
 The original Special Assessment amount was \$175,000 per lot on a total of 39 lots.
-In 2016, a homeowner within the District exercised their right to prepay in full the remaining balance of the Special Assessment attached to their lot.
-The lot was subsequently released of the Special Assessment lien by the District.
-In 2018, the District received \$750,368 in annual assessments.
+As of 2019, two homeowners within the District have exercised their right to prepay in full the remaining balance of the Special Assessment attached to their lots.
+The lots have been subsequently released of the Special Assessment lien by the District.